 Enhanced naming is the usage of an extended organization field in an X.509v3 Certificate.
-Information contained in the organizational unit field is also included in the Certificate Policy extension that Sectigo may use.

 7.1.2.1.
 Root CAs

 Sectigo Root CA certificates contain a basicConstraints extension marked critical.
 The cA field is set true.
 The pathLenConstraint is not present.